ranjith-nayak/Portfolio/README.md

-# 🌟 Ranjith A R | Personal Portfolio
+# 🌟 My Personal Portfolio

 Welcome to my **Personal Portfolio Repository**!
 This website showcases my skills, projects, and journey as an aspiring **Data Analyst**.
 It serves as a professional hub to explore my work, experience, and ways to connect with me.